Generative stochastic modeling of strongly nonlinear flows with non-Gaussian statistics: Discussion

 In the context of operator-theoretic approximation, our framework is closest in spirit to the approach in \cite{dellnitz1999approximation,dellnitz2002dynamical} where the Perron-Frobenius operator of the underlying dynamical system is approximated using a Markov chain for transition between the computational cells in the state space (also see \cite{govindarajan2018approximation} for a similar Koopman operator approximation).
-Although this approach reproduces both the statistics and dynamical behavior, it is not computationally tractable for moderate and high-dimensional systems, and for systems like complex flows one needs to use extreme coarse-graining of the dynamics e.g. by clustering data into a few discrete representative states \cite{kaiser2014cluster,perez2013identification}.
-Another data-driven approach for generative modeling is the Generative Adversarial Network (GAN)\cite{goodfellow2014generative}.
-GANs have produced exemplary results in emulating high-dimensional and rich data distributions, however, like other deep networks, they offer little interpretability and lack of an inherent dynamical character.
-Training GANs often require non-trivial techniques and interestingly one of the effective improvements on GAN training, the Wasserstein GAN \cite{arjovsky2017wasserstein}, is based on ideas from measure transport.
-The framework presented in this paper provides a balanced trade-off for data-driven modeling of dynamical systems with complicated statistical behavior.
-Through the use of a single-layer triangular polynomial maps, it offers much interpretability in assessing the role of different variables on the observed dynamics, and due to the convexity and separability of the underlying optimization problem it is easily extendable to tens of dimensions.
+Although this approach reproduces both the statistics and dynamical behavior, it is not computationally scalable to moderate and high-dimensional systems, and for systems like complex flows one needs to use extreme coarse-graining of the dynamics e.g. by clustering data into a few discrete representative states \cite{kaiser2014cluster,perez2013identification}.
+More recent data-driven approaches for generative modeling are the Generative Adversarial Network (GAN)\cite{goodfellow2014generative} and Variational Auto-Encoders (VAEs) \cite{kingma2013auto}.
+GANs and VAEs have produced exemplary results in emulating high-dimensional and rich data distributions, however, like other deep networks, they offer little interpretability and lack of an inherent dynamical character.
+Training GANs, in particular, often requires non-trivial techniques and interestingly one of the effective improvements on GAN training, the Wasserstein GAN \cite{arjovsky2017wasserstein}, is based on ideas from measure transport.
+The framework presented in this paper provides a balanced trade-off for data-driven modeling of strongly nonlinear systems that arise in turbulent flows.
+Through the use of a single-layer triangular polynomial maps, it offers much interpretability in assessing the role of different variables on the observed dynamics, and due to separability of the underlying optimization problem it is easily extendable to tens of dimensions.